microsoft/msticpy/README.md

 ## To-Do Items

-- Refactor data modules into separate package(s).
+- Refactor data modules into separate sub-package(s).
-- Replace custom data schema with [Intake](https://intake.readthedocs.io/en/latest/).
 - Add additional notebooks to document use of the tools.

 ## Supported Platforms and Packages